 The Plan provides retirement, death and disability benefits for its members and their beneficiaries.
-Members who were hired before July 1, 2011, and retire at or after age 65 (or at age 55 if the sum of their age and credited service is at least 75) are entitled to an annual retirement benefit, in an amount equal to 2.0% of their final average salary for each year of credited service, payable monthly for life.
-Effective for employees hired after September 1, 2004, the formula multiplier was reduced to 1.5%.
-Final average salary is based on the member's highest salary during a 36 consecutive month period of credited service.
-Members with 5 years of credited service may retire at or after age 55 and receive a reduced retirement benefit.
+Members who were hired before September 1, 2004, and retire at or after age 65 (or at age 55 if the sum of their age and credited service is at least 75) are entitled to an annual retirement benefit, in an amount equal to 2.0% of their final average salary for each year of credited service, payable monthly for life.
+Effective for employees hired on or after September 1, 2004, the formula multiplier was reduced to 1.5%.
+Final average salary is based on the member's highest salary during a consecutive 36 month period of credited service.
+Members with five years of credited service may retire at or after age 55 and receive a reduced retirement benefit.

-For members who were hired after July 1, 2011, they must be age 60 and have combined credited service of at least 85 in order to receive a normal retirement prior to age 65.
-Final average salary is based on the member's highest salary during a 60 consecutive month period of credited service.
+For members who were hired on or after July 1, 2011, they must be age 60 and have combined credited service of at least 85 in order to receive a normal retirement prior to age 65.
+Final average salary is based on the member's highest salary during a consecutive 60 month period of credited service.
 Five year vesting is required of all employees in order to qualify for a benefit, regardless of their age at the time of termination of employment.